ysthakur/CMSC417-Notes/content/Review/Final Exam Review.md

 - [TCP Handshake](TCP/TCP%20Handshake.md)
 	- Used for exchanging ISN

-==TODO know how to calculate advertised window for problem solving questions== Advertised window:
+Advertised window:
 - How many bytes receiver has available in buffer
 - Receiver sends in header of ACK messages and during handshake